- Scientific name: Actaea racemosa L.

 Description

 The leaves of black cohosh are 15-60 cm (~6-23 in) in length, smooth, and two to three times “ternately” (i.e., divided in three) compound, with 20-70 toothed leaflets.
-The flowering stem can be quite tall, reaching up to 2.5 m (~8 ft) in height; it is branched, with several racemes of fetid, white flowers.
-Individual flowers appear as a mass of stamens with white filaments 5-10 mm long (0.2-0.4 in), topped by rounded anthers.
-The fruit is a thick-walled follicle, 5-10 mm (0.2-0.4 in) in size.
+The flowering stem can be quite tall, reaching up to 2.5 m (~8 ft) in height.
+The inflorescence is usually branched, with several slender racemes of fetid, small, white flowers.
+Blooming starts at the base of the raceme and works to the top over the summer.
+Individual flowers do not have petals, and the small sepals fall off early.
+The flowers appear as a mass of stamens with white filaments 5-10 mm long (0.2-0.4 in), topped by rounded white anthers surrounding a single pistil.
+The fruit is a thick-walled, oval follicle, 5-10 mm (0.2-0.4 in) in size.

 The leaves of black cohosh resemble those of red baneberry (Actaea rubra) and white baneberry (Actaea pachypoda).
 Like black cohosh, baneberries are known from rich woodlands and have compound leaves with toothed leaflets, but they are typically much smaller plants.
 The most distinguishing characters are the inflorescence and the fruit; in baneberries, the inflorescence is an unbranched raceme, and the fruit are berries, not follicles.